 Temple Ahavat Shalom Adult Education enhances Jewish identity by offering a variety of learning opportunities taught by Rabbi Gary Klein and a number of other teachers.
 These programs are designed to appeal to the changing cognitive and spiritual needs of the adult population.

 Below are examples of some of the classes that Temple Ahavat Shalom offers during the year for adults.
 We hope that you will join us in expanding your knowledge of Judaism.

-• Introduction to Judaism.
+- Introduction to Judaism.
 Rabbi Klein teaches this class on Sunday mornings.
 It is for anyone who is new to Judaism, is a non-Jewish spouse who wants to provide a Jewish home for his or her spouse and children or for any Jew who wants to enhance his/her knowledge of Judaism.
 This class is also part of our program of helping people who wish to choose Judaism as their religion.
 It is also for Jews who wish to refresh their Jewish knowledge.
 We discuss religious and cultural aspects of Judaism and we study the tools Judaism gives us to respond to life’s blessings and challenges.
 This class will resume again in the fall.

 - Rabbi Klein’s Tuesday Morning Class will resume in the fall.

 Significant Jewish Books

 - Day After Night: A Novel by Anita Diamant